hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 There's no way we could have written that test until we actually had a working solution.
 And, on top of that, the test would have been totally useless when it came to evolving our requirements and our implementation

-To give you an idea, here's what our current implmentation looks like:
+To give you an idea, here's what our current implementation looks like:

 ```python
 def start_new_container(storage_dirname, password, requested_port):